makegov/awesome-procurement-data/README.md

 - [USASpending](https://api.usaspending.gov) - Maybe the GOAT of GovCon APIs?
 - [SBIR API](https://www.sbir.gov/api/) - An API that powers the SBIR.gov website
 - [FAR](https://github.com/GSA/GSA-Acquisition-FAR) - The FAR in various formats (including XML, ePub, docx, and PDF)
+- [Acquisition Gateway Document Library API](https://open.gsa.gov/api/ag-api/) - Structured data that for documents on the Acquisition Gateway (May not be publicly accessible).

 ## Utilities and Client Libraries

 - [FPDS](https://github.com/dherincx92/fpds) - Accessing the Federal Procurement Data System (FPDS) ATOM feed in Python and a CLI
 - [PSC Selection Tool](https://psctool.us/home) - An API maintained by the Defense Pricing and Contracting (DPC) office for accessing NAICS and PSC codes.
+- [FSCPSC](https://www.fscpsc.com/) - A "prediction engine" for NAICS and PSC codes.
+It has a cool [API](https://api.fscpsc.com/), too!
 - [pysam](https://github.com/jpleger/pysam) - A python wrapper over the SAM API
 - [SamDotNet](https://github.com/mheadd/SamDotNet) - A C# wrapper over the SAM API
 - [procurement-tools](https://github.com/tandemgov/procurement-tools) - A python library for various procurement-related tasks